Why Do I Have the Chills?

-If you are feeling that cold, shivery feeling, accompanied with general malaise, you can bet that you are coming down with some kind of viral or bacterial infection.
+If you are feeling that cold, shivery feeling, accompanied with general weakness or tiredness, you can bet that you are coming down with some kind of viral or bacterial infection.

 Because fever and chills go hand in hand, you should know that though you are feeling cold, your core temperature may be quite high.
+The average core temperature hovers around 98.6 degrees Fahrenheit.
 Your body is able to raise its core temperature, which can help kill the bacteria or virus that has invaded.
-An adult can actually handle a fever up to 104 degrees for a short period of time, and a child’s fever also may reach that high.
+Adults actually can handle fevers up to 104 degrees for a short period of time, and children may also have fevers that high.

 Keep in mind, children are more likely to quickly fluctuate in body temperature, so you should carefully monitor them when they’re ill.

 “Why do I have the chills but not a fever?”

 Chills and a fever often go hand-in-hand, but it’s possible to have one condition without the other.
 Chills are simply your body’s attempt to burn energy and boost your body temperature.
 So, chills actually assist in the process of your body building up a fever.

 What Should I Do to Treat the Chills?

 - If you feel the chills coming on, resist the urge to bundle up until you know your temperature.
 Keep clothing and blankets light to prevent overheating.

 - Also, if you feel the “burning up” of fever, don’t cool yourself excessively, as it may cause your body to raise your fever to compensate, potentially causing more damage.
 If you are uncomfortable from your fever, consider an over-the-counter fever reducer like acetaminophen or ibuprofen.